To enjoy the full Mail & Guardian online experience: please upgrade your browser

 You find them across the globe, from South America – where Chile’s Atacama Giant lies 119m tall against a barren hillside and the Nazca animal figures that cover 450km2 of Peruvian desert – to Kazakhstan, where Google recently discovered 50 geometrical geoglyphs, including swastikas.

 It was the Nazca lines in particular that inspired land artist Anni Snyman to create the Snake Eagle Thinking Path at Matjiesfontein in the Karoo recently.
-There are no mysteries behind it, however.

 “Land art is a way of interacting with the natural world.
 You don’t have to have a degree in art history to appreciate it,” says Snyman, who is co-founder of Site Specific, a nonprofit group that produces land art events in South Africa to bring meaning to selected sites.
 In this case, it was in honour of a breeding pair of black-chested snake eagles resident in the area.